Sam-T-G/Vitalis/docs/guidelines/coding-standards.md

 ### Rule: No Emoji Usage in Project Files

-**MANDATORY**: This project strictly prohibits the use of emojis in all code, documentation, and project files.
+**MANDATORY**: This project strictly prohibits the use of emojis in all code, documentation, project files, and Cursor workflows.

 #### Rationale